UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 ```

 Notes:
+Now that we know how to open the terminal and JupyterLab,
+let's explore some commands in the Bash shell!
 Our first shell commands will let us explore our folders and files,
 and will also introduce us to several conventions that most command line tools follow.